polylith/java-challenge-template/README.md

     ```bash
     mvn surefire:test
     ```
-3. There are two different options to send your work to Entwicklerheld:
+3. There are two different options to send your work to EntwicklerHeld:
-    1. Create a Github project and share the link with Entwicklerheld
+    1. Create a Github project and share the link with EntwicklerHeld
-    2. Zip your projectfolder and send it over to Entwicklerheld
+    2. Zip your projectfolder and send it over to EntwicklerHeld